-We are pleased to announce that Professor Peter Railton has kindly agreed to deliver the 2022 Annual Uehiro Lectures in Practical Ethics, which will take place over three consecutive Mondays in May 2022.
+We wish to thank Professor Peter Railton for his fascinating 2022 Annual Uehiro Lectures in Practical Ethics, 'Ethics and Artificial Intelligence', which took place over three consecutive Mondays in May 2022.

-See tabs below for booking and registration links.
+See tabs below for recordings of the lectures.

 Series abstract: Recent, dramatic advancement in the capabilities of artificial intelligence (AI) raise a host of ethical questions about the development and deployment of AI systems.
 Some of these are questions long recognized as of fundamental moral concern, and which may occur in particularly acute forms with AI—matters of distributive justice, discrimination, social control, political manipulation, the conduct of warfare, personal privacy, and the concentration of economic power.
 Other questions, however, concern issues that are more specific to the distinctive kind of technological change AI represents.
 For example, how to contend with the possibility that artificial agents might emerge with capabilities that go beyond human comprehension or control?
 But whether or when the threat of such “superintelligence” becomes realistic, we are now facing a situation in which partially-intelligent AI systems are increasingly being deployed in roles that involve relatively autonomous decision-making that carries real risk of harm.
 This urgently raises the question of how such partially-intelligent systems could become appropriately sensitive to moral considerations.